Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: Conclusions

-Perhaps a more fruitful way is to generalize the definition of causal structures and how they are associated with correlations among observed events.
+Perhaps a more fruitful way forward is the second possibility: to generalize the definition of causal structures and how they are associated with observed events.
 So far, the causal structure used in the framework is single and static, and all observed events are associated with a single node that carries a classical random variable; \AOE, in other words, is embedded in the compositional causal modeling frameworks.
 If one denies the absolute nature of Charlie's outcome, the premise of the marginal problem would no longer hold: there will no longer be a well-defined joint probability distribution $P(abc|xy)$ simultaneously having $\{P(ab|xy), P(ac|x{=}1)\}$ as its marginals.
 Some interpretations of quantum theory deny \AOE.
-For example, in Relational Quantum Mechanics~\cite{rovelli2021relational,dibiagioStable2021}, QBism~\cite{fuchs2016qbism}, and Everettian quantum mechanics~\cite{wallace2014emergent}, observed events are relative to specific contexts, agents, and branches, respectively.
-However, it is unclear how to construct causal models in such interpretations.
+For example, in Relational Quantum Mechanics~\cite{rovelli2021relational,dibiagioStable2021}, QBism~\cite{fuchs2016qbism}, and Everettian quantum mechanics~\cite{wallace2014emergent}, observed events may be relative to specific systems, agents, and branches, respectively.\footnote{ These interpretations have also been argued to be able to resolve other Wigner's-friend-type arguments such as the Frauchiger-Renner argument~\cite{Frauchiger2018}, which does not explicitly assume \AOE.
+However, the assumptions in the Frauchiger-Renner argument~\cite{Frauchiger2018} have not been formulated in a causal manner, and so we have not analyzed it here.} However, it is unclear how to construct causal models in such interpretations.
+Recently, proposals for developing causal modeling in the absence of \AOE\ have been discussed in, e.g., ~\cite{ormrod2024quantuminfluenceseventrelativity,vilasini2022generalframeworkconsistentlogical}.

 The realization that Bell inequalities are classical causal compatibility inequalities has inspired the exploration of novel scenarios exhibiting quantum advantages and the construction of frameworks for modeling nonclassical causality.
 Analogously, we hope that our work will foster collaborations between two previously disconnected communities, namely, the community studying extended Wigner's friend theorems and the one focusing on nonclassical causal inference.
 For example, just as causal compatibility \emph{inequalities} (instead of equalities) had been much overlooked before the work of Ref.~\cite{woodLesson2015}, so too \emph{causal marginal problems} have thus far received relatively sparse consideration by the classical causal inference community, let alone in nonclassical contexts.
 We anticipate that the techniques and findings in \emph{nonclassical causal inference for marginal problems} will ultimately expose novel insight-rich scenarios related to (or generalizations of) the extended Wigner's friend scenario.
 Finally, as mentioned, we hope that our work will inspire both communities to find a meaningful further generalization of the compositional causal modeling framework.